eastein/ugh.js/README.md

 <A name="toc1-12" title="License" />
 # License

-This library is licensed under hte MIT license.
+This library is licensed under the MIT license.

 <A name="toc1-17" title="Toolbox" />
 # Toolbox